Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 The principal distinction between the backbone architectures with message passing mechanism and the graph transformer lies in their treatment of the underlying graph structure.
 In the case of the graph transformer, it treats the graph as if it were fully connected, meaning it considers and measures the similarity between every pair of nodes in the graph.
 Conversely, the message passing mechanism operates under the constraint of the adjacency matrix of the graph.
 It only propagates information between nodes that are explicitly connected in the graph structure.
 We illustrate the difference between message passing-based models and graph transformers in Figure~\ref{fig:backbone}.
 Currently, there are many research efforts focusing on graph transformers.
 Here we will present part of these studies that employ a pre-training and fine-tuning learning paradigm: Graph-BERT~\cite{zhang2020graph} uses intimacy-based and hop-based relative positional embeddings to encode node positions in a subgraph.
 The intimacy-based relative positional embeddings capture the relative positions of nodes in a subgraph based on their connectivity patterns.
 The hop-based relative distance embeddings capture the relative positions of nodes in a subgraph based on their hop distances.
-GROVER~\cite{zhang2020graph} uses a variant of MPNN called Directed Message Passing Networks (DyMPNs), which can capture the directed nature of molecular graphs and distinguish different types of edges.
+GROVER~\cite{rong2020self} uses a variant of MPNN called Directed Message Passing Networks (DyMPNs), which can capture the directed nature of molecular graphs and distinguish different types of edges.
 The DyMPNs in GROVER are used to compute the node and edge embeddings in the Transformer-style architecture.
-Graphormer~\cite{ying2021transformers} introduces a spatial encoding method to represent structural node relationships.
-It assigns learnable embeddings to node pairs based on their spatial proximity, derived from the shortest path distance.
-This distance is incorporated as a bias term in softmax attention to improve spatial dependency capture in graphs.
-SimpleDyG~\cite{10.1145/3589334.3645622} is a Transformer-based model for dynamic graph modeling that uses a novel temporal alignment technique, simplifying the modeling process without complex modifications.
-Recent works have attempted to extend the Graph Transformer architecture to heterogeneous graphs~\cite{mao2023hinormer,ijcai2024PHGT}.
-Additionally, some studies have delved deeper into the theoretical aspects of Transformer models' performance on graph-structured data.
-Xing et al.~\cite{xing2024less} identified the over-globalizing problem in Graph Transformers and proposed CoBFormer, a bi-level global graph transformer, to balance local and global information and enhance generalization.
-Meanwhile, Rosenbluth et al.~\cite{rosenbluth2024distinguished} compared self-attention mechanisms in Graph Transformers with virtual nodes, offering theoretical and empirical analyses to highlight their differences and advantages in handling long-range dependencies.
-For a more comprehensive exploration, please refer to other literature on graph transformers~\cite{muller2023attending, min2022transformer}.
+Graphormer~\cite{ying2021transformers} uses spatial encoding to represent node relationships, adding shortest path distance as a bias in softmax attention for better spatial dependency capture.
+Building upon this foundation, G-Adapter~\cite{G-adapter} introduces a parameter-efficient fine-tuning approach for graph transformers, utilizing Graphormer as its backbone model.
+For a more comprehensive exploration, please refer to other literature on graph transformers~\cite{muller2023attending}.